IkumiKanata/spring-framework-notes/README.md

 ```

 ### Simple Deployment with Spring Boot Embedded Servers
+* With spring boot we do not have to explicitly
+use a tomcat server and and the reason why is because springboot has what we call an embedded server so
+it has an embedded Tomcat server so we
+don't have to explicitly put our war
+in Tomcat server
 https://www.youtube.com/watch?v=vtXJKkqL-14
 https://chat.openai.com/share/c19982eb-2ffd-4e37-9366-b5904db63ca7
 * We need to simplify the deployment of our application because we have multiple environments such as development, test, production, etc. *(Make JAR not WAR)*